Leo Durocher: Minor leagues

 After being scouted by the New York Yankees, Durocher broke into professional baseball with the Hartford Senators of the Eastern League in 1925.

 New York Yankees (1925, 1928–1929)

 Durocher was called up to the Yankees and played in two games.
 Durocher spent two more seasons in the minors, playing for the Atlanta Crackers of the Southern Association in 1926 and St. Paul Saints of the American Association in 1927.

 Durocher rejoined the Yankees in 1928.
 A regular player, he was nicknamed "The All-American Out" by Babe Ruth.
-Durocher was a favorite of Yankee manager Miller Huggins, who considered Durocher a potential managerial candidate due to his competitiveness, passion, ego, and facility for remembering situations.
+Durocher was a favorite of Yankee manager Miller Huggins, who considered Durocher a potential managerial candidate for his competitiveness, passion, ego, and facility for remembering situations.
 Durocher's outspokenness did not endear him to Yankee ownership, however, and his habit of passing bad checks to finance his expensive tastes in clothes and nightlife annoyed Yankee general manager Ed Barrow.